From $35K to $58K Without Adding Clients: The Pure Pricing Strategy That Grew Revenue 66% Through Elimination

 Margin: 48% average (up from 38%)

 The math worked.
-Lost five clients, gained $7K in revenue, freed 12 hours/week.
+He lost 5 clients, gained $7K in revenue, and freed 12 hours/week.

 But Santiago wasn’t done.
-He had 12 hours/week of recovered capacity.
-He could either reduce hours worked (appealing) or fill capacity with premium clients at new pricing (more appealing).
+With 12 hours/week of recovered capacity, he could either cut his hours (appealing) or fill that time with premium clients at the new pricing (more appealing).

 He chose growth.